Freddie Freeman Player Props: Dodgers vs. Rays

 Rays Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Rays pitching staff ranks 23rd in the league.
+- The pitching staff for the Rays has a collective 8.4 K/9, which ranks 22nd in the league.

-- The Rays have a 3.67 team ERA that ranks fourth among all MLB pitching staffs.
+- The Rays' 3.72 team ERA ranks sixth across all league pitching staffs.

-- Rays pitchers combine to surrender 52 home runs (one per game), the eighth-fewest in the league.
+- The Rays surrender the ninth-fewest home runs in baseball (54 total, one per game).

-- Glasnow starts for the first time this season for the Rays.
+- Fleming (1-0) makes the start for the Rays, his third of the season.

 © 2023 Data Skrive.
 All rights reserved.